Trip Tips: Ancient Side beckons on Turkey's Mediterranean

 SHOP TILL YOU DROP

-The center of Side is the place for leather goods, hand-woven rugs, pottery, designer handbags, jewelry, watches, and sportswear - but be prepared to haggle and explore the side streets for the best deals.
+The centre of Side is the place for leather goods, hand-woven rugs, pottery, designer handbags, jewellery, watches, and sportswear - but be prepared to haggle and explore the side streets for the best deals.

 Manavgat, a working town just north of Side, might not be as glamorous but has plentiful and cheap markets twice a week, as well as plenty of sportswear and clothes shops.
 This is the place to experience the juiciest strawberries, cherries, melons and figs - at pleasingly low prices.